 In this example, the Chi2, ReliefF, ANOVA, and Kruskal Wallis feature ranking algorithms all identify the petal measurements as the most important features.
 Under Feature Ranking Algorithm, click Chi2.

 Under Feature Selection, use the default option of selecting the highest ranked features to avoid bias in the validation metrics.
 Specify to keep 2 of the 4 features for model training.
 Click Save and Apply.
 The app applies the feature selection changes to new models created using the Models gallery.

 Train new tree models using the reduced set of features.
-On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
+On the Learn tab, in the Models section, click the arrow to open the gallery.
 In the Decision Trees group, click All Tree.
 In the Train section, click Train All and select Train All or Train Selected.

 The models trained using only two measurements perform comparably to the models containing all predictors.
 The models predict no better using all the measurements compared to only the two measurements.
 If data collection is expensive or difficult, you might prefer a model that performs satisfactorily without some predictors.